RainaBatwing/streamobject/stream object format (draft).md

 header = {
   id: "b58string of 128 random bytes"
   version: "A" # only A exists so far
-  keys: # author's public keys
+  author: # author's public keys
     ed25519: "b58string"
     curve25519: "b58string"
   # decryption keys for each audience member